 Long-term effects (effects of repeated use)

-• risk of marijuana addiction
+• risk of cannabis addiction

 • long-term learning and memory problems if heavy use begins during youth